-All Treloar's employees are insured in respect of any injuries suffered by staff, students or any third party as a result of any action, error or omission by the employee acting reasonably during the course of their professional duties.
+All Treloar's employees are insured in respect of any injuries suffered by staff, students or any third party because of any action, error or omission by the employee acting reasonably during their professional duties.
 No insurance can protect an employee from prosecution in the event of an action, error or omission, which is adjudged to amount to criminal negligence.